Перейти до вмісту

 Section titled “Analogy: The Dune Buggy vs. The Armored Personnel Carrier”

-• k3s is a Dune Buggy: It is stripped down for speed and efficiency.
-It has no doors, no windshield, and a lightweight engine.
-It is perfect for racing across the “dune” of a resource-constrained edge device (like a Raspberry Pi) where every megabyte of RAM counts.
+• k3s is a Dune Buggy: It is stripped down for maximum speed, agility, and resource efficiency.
+It has no doors, no windshield, and utilizes a lightweight engine.
+It is perfectly designed for racing across the “dunes” of a resource-constrained edge device (such as a remote point-of-sale system or a Raspberry Pi) where every single megabyte of RAM is fiercely contested.

-• RKE2 is an Armored Personnel Carrier (APC): It is heavy.
-It has thick steel plating (FIPS binaries), bulletproof glass (CIS hardening), and a specialized engine built to survive an explosion (embedded etcd with strict mTLS).
-It is not the most efficient vehicle in the world, but it is the only one you want to be in when you are driving through a “warzone” of federal audits and high-stakes security threats.
+• RKE2 is an Armored Personnel Carrier (APC): It is fundamentally heavy.
+It is constructed with thick steel plating (FIPS-validated binaries), bulletproof glass (native CIS benchmark hardening), and a specialized engine engineered to survive an explosion (an embedded etcd datastore configured with strict mTLS).
+It is deliberately not the most resource-efficient vehicle on the market, but it is unequivocally the only vehicle you want to be inside when you are driving through the “warzone” of federal compliance audits and high-stakes hostile network environments.

 Component Differences: RKE2 vs. k3s vs. Upstream